 What's wrong with the policy gradient ?

-We knew that cc, and there are many reasons that will cause high variance.
+We knew that c, and there are many reasons that will cause high variance.
 Here is the most straightforward one.

 Causality